Cancellations: 5 Positive Behaviors To Handling Them

 Either way, you have to experience wasted time and resources, compounding frustration and disappointment.

 The psychological impacts of last-minute cancellations are profound.
 We feel we can’t rely on anyone.
-We begin to doubt our own worth as individuals and our ability to form and maintain social connections.
+We start to doubt our own worth as individuals and our ability to form and manage social connections.
 Over time, this leads to isolation and loneliness.

 So, how do we manage this feeling?